epai/snail/README.md

 2. Constant values (like numbers) are automatically lifted if they’re assigned to a reactive attribute.
 3. Since Behaviors can be thought of as continuous functions, we can compute ball’s `x` position by taking the integral of the velocity.

-We have a problem, though:  the ball doesn’t bounce back!
+We have a problem, though:  the ball does not bounce back!
 We can fix this by adding **reactors**:

 ```
 # … import same as above